CALL TOLL FREE:

 Any time you or your loved one has pain, consult your doctor first.
 If the diagnosis is arthritis and your symptoms are mild, they may suggest OTC products, like acetaminophen or ibuprofen, but always ask beforehand.

 Many NSAIDs, or non-steroidal anti-inflammatory drugs, are available without a prescription and are frequently used as first-line treatment for pain.
 Still, they may be contraindicated with some health conditions.
 These include, but are not limited to, cardiac disease, kidney or liver compromise, and stomach sensitivity or ulcers.
 So, discussing your health history with your physician before taking anything is essential.
+It is best to take these medicines with food soi they don’t irritate your stomach.

 Some medications your doctor may prescribe: